code3-dev/dengvpn/docs/README.md

 ### 📘 User Documentation

-- [User Guide](user-guide.md) - Complete instructions for installing and using DengVPN
+- [User Guide](user-guide.md) - Complete instructions for installing and using DengVPN on Windows and Linux
 - [FAQ](user-guide.md#faq) - Frequently asked questions and answers

 ### 🛠️ Technical Documentation

 - [Core Components](core-components.md) - Detailed information about the core architecture
 - [Xray Core Integration](xray-core.md) - How DengVPN integrates with Xray core
-- [x2j Tool Integration](x2j-tool.md) - How VMESS links are converted to configurations
+- [x2j Tool Integration](x2j-tool.md) - How Xray links are converted to configurations

 ### 👨‍💻 Development Documentation